hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-chaincode-node.md

             </td>
             <td>
-                While reading the documentation I noticed some typo's.
-I hope this is ok :)
+                Updated to the lastest path release of node 12, to fix a number of security issues raised on the node runtime.

+Had to fix quite a few unit test failures... as a result of the slightly changed node version
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-09-26 09:52:40 +0000 UTC
+        Created At 2021-10-08 09:50:51 +0000 UTC
     </div>
 </div>